Install Free

 Prerequisites and supported languages

-When running SonarLint in Connected Mode with SonarQube, Security Hotspots found in JS and CFamily files will be reported.
-See the security hotspot page for more details.
+When running SonarQube for Visual Studio in connected mode with SonarQube Server or SonarQube Community Build, security hotspots found in JS and CFamily files will be reported.
+See the Security hotspot page for more details.

 Branch awareness